Coherence and Cohesion - Important Tips to Ace IELTS Writing Test

 Quick Tips to Follow that shows your Cohesive Skill in your Essay

-- Focus only on 1 point in each paragraph
+Focus only on 1 point in each paragraph to enhance clarity

-For your essay to be cohesive, you must ensure that you don’t mix up more than one idea in a single paragraph.
-Instead, you should analyse one particular point, elaborate it, and provide suitable example to prove that point.
+For your essay to be cohesive, you must ensure that you don't mix up more than one idea in a single paragraph.
+Instead, you should focus on one particular point, elaborate on it, and it is always recommended to provide a suitable example in support of that point.

-Though writing complex sentences is advisable for IELTS Essay Writing task, you must use them wisely.
-That is, you need to present your thoughts with a check on the subject and verbs you use.
+Though writing complex sentences is advisable for the IELTS Writing task - Essay, you must use them wisely.
+There is a fine line between 'Complex sentences' and 'Complicated sentences.'
+Do make sure you present your thoughts without making the sentences hard to read or understand, in other words, complicated.
 Furthermore, proper Punctuations can also help you in framing complex sentences.

 Cohesive Devices are used to signify the relationship between different clauses, sentences and paragraphs.